Every year, especially in the summer, Japan gets hit by several typhoons that sometimes make the front page of Western newspapers.

 Typhoons bring storms and torrential rain (rainfall may be more than 200 mm per 24 hours while winds may reach speeds of 200 km/hour or more) that cause powerful waves to form and may also trigger landslides.
 Casualties are not infrequent: several people are reported dead or missing every year while the injured may be counted by the dozen.
 Many houses get damaged or destroyed by the winds and especially by the rising waters.

 The Japanese Meteorological Agency (JMA) recorded an average number of twenty-six typhoons per year between 1981 and 2010, three of which followed a path directly above the archipelago.

 In September 1958, 1 200 persons died due to typhoon Kanogawa.
 The next year, typhoon Vera killed 5 098 (the deadliest in Japanese history) and injured 40 000 persons.

 The year 2004 was one of the most destructive, causing over three hundred billion Yens worth of material damage.

-2018 was also deadly because of the large number of typhoons that hit Japan that year, including Jebi, the 21st of the season and the most violent in 25 years, which caused 12 deaths and nearly 500 injuries, not to mention the countless material damage in the Osaka area (Kansai Airport was flooded and unable to operate during 17 days, and 2% of the city's trees have been pulled out by the typhoon), and power outages for 2.4 million of households and a 5.2 billion Yens (~US$ 47,855,476.50) global cost for insurances.
+2018 was also deadly because of the large number of typhoons that hit Japan that year, including Jebi, the 21st of the season and the most violent in 25 years, which caused 12 deaths and injured nearly 500 people, not to mention the countless material damages in the Osaka area (Kansai Airport was flooded and unable to operate during 17 days, and 2% of the city's trees have been pulled out by the typhoon), and power outages for 2.4 million of households and a 5.2 billion Yens (~US$ 47,855,476.50) global cost for insurances.

 Japan’s response to typhoons